 - High Efficiency: Though commercial toilets are normally somewhat high efficiency, there are extreme high-efficiency options that can give you even more savings on your water bill at the end of each month.

 - Cleanliness: Many toilets offer surfaces that are easily cleaned and fired with antimicrobial properties.
 They also have a smooth glaze that inhibits the ability of soil to attach to the toilet, keeping it cleaner for longer.
 If this is something that is important to you, look for the EverClean surface on our toilets.

-Many commercial plumbing contractors have started to install automatic flush valves for public restrooms due to the cleanliness that comes with having a toilet that will flush without having to be triggered manually.
+Many commercial plumbing contractors have started installing automatic flush valves for public restrooms due to the cleanliness of having a toilet that will flush without having to be triggered manually.
 Typically, installing an automatic flush valve is more costly but in the long run, the benefits of doing so outweigh the costs.
-Many consumers prefer automatic flush valves although the repair costs of an automatic unit are considerably higher than that of a manual valve.
-When automatics were first introduced they did not have an option for users to manually flush the toilet when the need arose.
-In order to allow flushing in instances where the automatic function is failing, many commercial toilet manufacturers now offer features that allow users to manually flush the toilet at their convenience.
-At PlumbersStock, we sell both automatic and manual flush valves so our customers are able to specify which version they prefer on a case by case basis.
+Many consumers prefer automatic flush valves, although the repair costs of an automatic unit are considerably higher than that of a manual valve.
+When automatics were first introduced, they did not have an option for users to flush the toilet when needed manually.
+To allow flushing in instances where the automatic function is failing, many commercial toilet manufacturers now offer features that allow users to flush the toilet at their convenience manually.
+At PlumbersStock, we sell both automatic and manual flush valves so our customers are able to specify which version they prefer on a case-by-case basis.

 Buy the Best Commercial Toilets Wholesale

-PlumbersStock offers a wide range of commercial ADA toilet parts, as well as a bevy of knowledge.
+PlumbersStock offers a wide range of commercial ADA toilet parts and a bevy of knowledge.
 Put our service to the test when you need a good set of fixtures and parts for your public restroom.